dimitrii9000/todo/README.md

-Just a simple RoR ToDo List (it's also deployed on Heroku: https://todolisst.herokuapp.com/todos (this site takes a little bit time to load))
+Just a simple RoR ToDo List (it's also deployed on Heroku: https://todolisst.herokuapp.com/todos (this site takes a little bit of time to load))